Bigmancozmo/YoutubeShortsEdit/about.md

 - Inspired by a similar Minecraft mod by Ekically.
 [Original Tweet Here](https://x.com/Ekically/status/1979313933065555996)
 - <cl>Zilko</c> & <cj>Erymanthus</c>' GrayscaleMode mod - Used as reference to fix issues with shaders.
 - zMarc - Fellow creator of another separate mod with the same premise, inspired by the same Minecraft mod.
 Mutual endorsement.
+- Bigmancozmo - Contributed to the mod's code

 ## Music Credits
 - Hensonn - Sahara